the-events-calendar/tribe-common/readme.txt

 = [4.7.7] TBD =

+* Tweak - Improve the performance of dropdown and recurrent events by using caching on objects (our thanks to Gilles in the forums for flagging this problem) [81993]

 = [4.7.6] 2018-01-23 =

 * Fix - Make sure to apply `$settings` to each section with the initial values in the customizer [96821]